robotology-legacy/codyco-superbuild/README.md

 The projects downloaded in the `libraries` component are:

-* `codyco-commons`: A collection of functions and utilities used in the other projects [Project page](https://github.com/robotology-playground/codyco-commons)
+* [`codyco-commons`](https://github.com/robotology-playground/codyco-commons) : A collection of functions and utilities used in the other projects
-* `idyntree`: YARP-based Floating Base Robot Dynamics Library [Project Page](https://github.com/robotology/idyntree)
+* [`idyntree`](https://github.com/robotology/idyntree) : YARP-based Floating Base Robot Dynamics Library
-* `paramHelp`: Library for simplifying the management of the parameters of YARP modules [Project page](https://github.com/robotology-playground/paramHelp)
+* [`paramHelp`](https://github.com/robotology-playground/paramHelp) : Library for simplifying the management of the parameters of YARP modules
-* `wholebodyinterface`: C++ Interfaces to sensor measurements, state estimations, kinematic/dynamic model and actuators for a floating base robot [Project Page](https://github.com/robotology-playground/wholebodyinterface)
+* [`wholebodyinterface`](https://github.com/robotology-playground/wholebodyinterface) : C++ Interfaces to sensor measurements, state estimations, kinematic/dynamic model and actuators for a floating base robot
-* `yarp-wholebodyinterface`: Implementation of the wholeBodyInterface for YARP robots [Project Page](https://github.com/robotology-playground/yarp-wholebodyinterface)
+* [`yarp-wholebodyinterface`](https://github.com/robotology-playground/yarp-wholebodyinterface) : Implementation of the wholeBodyInterface for YARP robots
 * `orocosBFLBerdy`: Fork of the Bayesian Filtering Library [Orocos-BFL](http://www.orocos.org/bfl). *Early stage.
 Currently used and tested only for the quaternionEKF module and basic Kalman Filtering*
-* `EigenLgsm`: Lie group solid mechanics header library for Eigen.
-[Project page](https://github.com/ocra-recipes/eigen_lgsm)
+* [`EigenLgsm`](https://github.com/ocra-recipes/eigen_lgsm) : Lie group solid mechanics header library for Eigen.
-* `ocra-recipes`: Optimization based Control for Robotics Applications.
+* [`ocra-recipes`](https://github.com/ocra-recipes/ocra-recipes) : Optimization based Control for Robotics Applications.
 A set of libraries designed to efficiently formulate robot control problems as a convex optimization problems.
-[Project page](https://github.com/ocra-recipes/ocra-recipes)

 ###`main`